-Stubbed is a special convention used to indicate that the body of the subpreignored.
-Any call to the subprogram is converted into a raise of the Program pragma Import specifies convention stubbed then no body need be present a is useful during development for the inclusion of subprograms whose body has In addition, all otherwise unrecognized convention names are also treated with convention C. In all implementations except for VMS, use of such oth warning.
-In VMS implementations, these names are accepted silently.
+Stubbed is a special convention used to indicate that the body of the subprogram ignored.
+Any call to the subprogram is converted into a raise of the Program_pragma Import specifies convention stubbed then no body need be present a is useful during development for the inclusion of subprograms whose body has In addition, all otherwise unrecognized convention names are also treated with convention C. In all implementations, use of such other names results is